-From a technical point of view, we will use Heat-Kernel (HK) techniques.
+From a technical point of view, we will use HK techniques.
 We will first consider a massive scalar field in an Euclidean space of $D$ dimensions.
-As described in Section \ref{sec:HK}, the HK and the Euclidean effective action can be evaluated exactly for homogeneous delta potentials, and perturbatively for small departures from homegeneity.
-In Section \ref{sec:D4m0} we will analyze in detail the massless case in $D=4$ dimensions.
+As described in Sec. \ref{sec:HK}, the HK and the Euclidean effective action can be evaluated exactly for homogeneous delta potentials, and perturbatively for small departures from homegeneity.
+In Sec. \ref{sec:D4m0} we will analyze in detail the massless case in $D=4$ dimensions.
 We will discuss the divergences of the effective action and analyze its finite part in two opposite limiting situations: smooth and rapidly varying inhomogeneities.
-For time-independent inhomogeneities, explicit evaluations of the self-energy of the plate are described in Section \ref{sec:examples}.
+For time-independent inhomogeneities, explicit evaluations of the self-energy of the plate are described in Sec. \ref{sec:examples}.
 We will then consider the case of time-dependent inhomogeneities, and its relation with the dynamical Casimir effect.
-As shown in Section \ref{sec:DCE}, the Lorentzian (or in-out) effective action can be obtained from the Euclidean effective action through a Wick rotation.
+As shown in Sec. \ref{sec:DCE}, the Lorentzian (or in-out) effective action can be obtained from the Euclidean effective action through a Wick rotation.
 The imaginary part of the effective action, which is a finite quantity, gives the vacuum persistence amplitude for this problem.
 We will obtain a general expression, and then discuss some particular examples.
-Section \ref{sec:conclus} contains the conclusions of our work.
-The Appendices describe some details of the calculations, as well as an alternative derivation of the Casimir self-energy using an approach based on the Gel'fand-Yaglom theorem \cite{Fosco:2019lmw}.
+Sec. \ref{sec:conclus} contains the conclusions of our work.
+The Appendixes describe some details of the calculations, as well as an alternative derivation of the Casimir self-energy using an approach based on the Gel'fand-Yaglom theorem \cite{Fosco:2019lmw}.